 Interview with historian David Sehat about the question "Has identity politics wrecked liberalism?" (my answer: no) on his podcast Mindpop (audio)

 Interview with political scientist Heath Brown about A Commercial Republic on the podcast New Books in Political Science (audio)

 Interview with philosopher Jack Weinstein about A Commercial Republic on the radio program Why?
 Philosophical Discussions About Everyday Life (audio)

-- Interview with historian David Sehat about A Commercial Republic (video)
+Interview with Sehat about A Commercial Republic upon the book's release (video)

 In advance of the publication of A Commercial Republic, I wrote a series of essays on the S-USIH blog to summarize the book and the focus of each of its chapters.

 Chapter One: Government and the Market in the Federalist Era